MatteP1/Relational-Reasoning/Questions.md

-The lr model is only the last part we separate it into smaller points... value interpretations, expression interpretations and so on...
+The lr model is only the last part we separate it into smaller points... value interpretations, expression interpretations and so on... we gradually work towards the complete lr model. split it up into several steps, where each step increases generality. first values, then closed expr, then general expr.

 - getting more space